 - Circumcision (Rom.
 2:25-29; 1 Cor.
 7:19; Gal.
 5:2-3; Col. 2:11)

 - Theocratic religious taxes (e.g. the tithe.
-Don’t believe we don’t have to pay the tithe?
+You don’t believe we don’t have to pay the tithe?
 Click here for more information: Why Tithing Does Not Apply to New Covenant Believers)

 - Animal sacrifices (Heb.
 9-10)